What Does a Veterinary Nutritionist Do?

 This occupation generally requires the ability to perform the following tasks and duties:

-- Evaluate body condition and formulate diets for healthy animals, creating special diets to prevent and manage diseases.
+- Create special diets to prevent and manage diseases.

-Veterinary nutritionists may have additional teaching and advisory duties when they work as lecturers at a veterinary college.
+Veterinary nutritionists may have additional teaching and advisory duties when they work as lecturers at veterinary colleges.
 Corporate researchers will also have additional duties related to product development, nutritional analysis, and clinical trials.

 Veterinary nutritionists might also give lectures for professional continuing education credits, or to educate members of the public about nutritional topics.